 We all know that eating breakfast is a must.
 After a long night without food, your blood sugar is low and you won’t have the mental and physical energy to function well if you don’t fuel up.

-Eating only carbohydrates—such as a whole-wheat English muffin with jam.
+Common mistake: Eating only carbohydrates—such as a whole-wheat English muffin with jam.
 By eating an all-carb morning meal, you are setting yourself up for all-day food cravings.
 The carbs cause a spike in insulin followed by a plummet in your blood sugar, which in turn makes you hungry and leaves you craving more carbs in an hour or two.

-For breakfast, go ahead and have your whole-wheat or whole-grain English muffin or toast, if you like, but add protein (an egg or two) and perhaps even some fat—cheese on the egg, for instance, or peanut butter on toast.
+The fix: For breakfast, go ahead and have your whole-wheat or whole-grain English muffin or toast, if you like, but add protein (an egg or two) and perhaps even some fat—cheese on the egg, for instance, or peanut butter on toast.
 Doing this releases your satiety hormones and maintains steady blood sugar so that you won’t be hungry and fatigued by midmorning.